MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams-from-personal-app-or-tab.md

 ## End user Share to Teams experience

-After you enable share to teams button on personal app or tab, you can share the content.
+After you enable Share to Teams button on personal app or tab, you can share the content.
 To access, follow the steps:

 1. Open a personal app or tab and select **Share to Teams**.